 This Technical Bulletin #2 has been published on the project website for review by the Government Review Team stakeholders and a feedback form is also available to provide comments to the EA Study team.
 Both files can be accessed at https://northdundas.com/landfillea/.
-A hardcopy or an electronic copy of these documents on a USB drive can be made available upon request.
+A hardcopy or an electronic

+Yannick Regards, Please do not hesitate to contact us if you have any questions. copy of these documents on a USB drive can be made available upon request.